chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `NO_COLOR` - If set, do not print colorized output to the terminal.

+- `BROWSER` - The command to use to open generated HTML documentation.

 - `ORBIT_WIN_LITERAL_CMD` - If set, disables the default behavior of checking for programs ending with ".exe" then ".bat" when a program name without extension is not found on Windows systems.

 ## Runtime environment variables